Frequently asked questions

 When will my reservations be paid out?

-As a temporary worker, you are entitled to vacation days, vacation pay and short-term leave.
-You build up these reserves over all hours worked (except overtime).
-For the specific percentages we refer you to the CLA for Temporary Workers.
+As a temporary worker, you are entitled to vacation days, vacation pay, and short-term sick leave.
+You accrue these entitlements for all hours worked (except overtime).
+For the specific percentages, please refer to the Collective Labor Agreement for Temporary Workers.

 Once a year, your vacation pay is automatically credited to your bank account.
 This happens in the first week of June.
-The other reserves are paid out six weeks after your last day of work.
-The amount of accrued reserves can be found at the bottom of your pay slip (note that these are gross amounts).
+The remaining reserves are paid out six weeks after your last working day.
+The amount of the accrued reserves can be found at the bottom of your payslip (please note that these are gross amounts).

 What is payroll tax credit?

-Tax credits are reductions in taxes.
-By declaring this, you pay less tax on your salary.
+Tax credits are discounts on your taxes.
+By claiming them, you pay less tax on your salary.
 You can only activate this with one employer.

-Do you have more jobs?
-Then make sure you report the discount to the employer where you earn the most.
+Do you have more than one job?
+If so, make sure you indicate the discount to the employer where you earn the most.

-The discount is income dependent, so it is different for everyone!
-Before you start, you will be sent some documents to sign.
-One of the documents is the payroll tax form, here you indicate your choice.
+The discount is income-dependent, so it varies for everyone!
+Before you start, you will be sent a number of documents to sign.
+One of the documents is the payroll tax form, on which you indicate your choice.

-Would you like to change your choice at a later time?
-Tell your regular UBN contact, you will be sent another payroll tax form.
+Would you like to change your selection at a later date?
+Please inform your regular UBN contact person, and you will be sent a new payroll tax form.

 When will my salary be paid?

-Benefit!
-UBN pays your salary on a weekly basis.
-Every Tuesday or Wednesday (depending on which client you work for through UBN) the salary for your hours worked the previous week will be in your account.
-On holidays we (and the banks) are closed.
-This means that payment is advanced one day.
+Advantage!
+UBN pays your salary weekly.
+Every Tuesday or Wednesday (depending on which client you work for through UBN), the salary for the hours you worked the previous week will be deposited into your account.
+We (and the banks) are closed on public holidays.
+This means that the payment will be moved forward by one day.

-Where can I view my pay stubs and annual statements?
+Where can I view my pay slips and annual statements?

-Once you are at work, you will find all pay slips and annual statements in your personal 'My UBN' environment.
-You can view and print the statements.
+Once you start working, you will find all your pay slips and annual statements in your personal'My UBN'environment.
+You can view and print out the overviews.
 Every year around February, the annual statements are made available online.

-Do you have substantive questions about your payslip?
+Do you have specific questions about your payslip?
 Please contact your UBN branch, they will be happy to help you.

 How does parental leave work?